Celia0322/E-commerce-platform/2_Basic_structure_and_main_functionalities.md

   - Authorization middleware to protect routes that require login.

 - **Product Management**:
-  - Admin can add, update, and delete products.
   - Users can view product listings and details.
+  - Users can add a product to the cart.

 - **Cart Functionality**:
   - Add and remove products from the cart.